 SSTEW3 ON DISPLAY AT NEIMAN MARCUS

-As the teaching assistant, Stewart went through the motions of the program as well while teaching a few students how to distress denim which was his primary fabric to recycle at the time.
-Stewart took this opportunity to show his talents using garments under his label’s name.
-Using a denim-on-denim outfit to display his work alongside the students, Stewart went to pitch what would become the main concept in his work; recycle garments to save the environment.
-After all of the students presented their work to an audience filled with parents, friends, and board members of the Fashion Fund, the General Manager of Neiman Marcus - Frontenac Plaza (Cheryl Dimauro) was impressed enough to where she decided to display all of the garments presented on the sales floor of Neiman Marcus and this included SSTEW3.
+As the teacher's aid, Stewart went through the motions of the program as well while teaching a few students how to distress denim which was his primary fabric to recycle at the time.
+Stewart took this opportunity to express his talents using garments under his label’s name.
+Using a denim-on-denim outfit to display his work alongside the students, Stewart went to pitch what would become the main concept in his work; "recycle textiles to save the environment."
+After all of the students presented their work to an audience filled with parents, friends, and board members of the Fashion Fund, the now Former General Manager of Neiman Marcus - Frontenac Plaza (Cheryl Dimauro) was moved enough to display all of the garments presented on the sales floor of Neiman Marcus and this included SSTEW3.